pip-services/pip-services-docs/content/en/python/commons/commands/ievent.md

 linkTitle: "IEvent"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    An interface for Events, which can send asynchronious notifications to multiple subscribed listeners.
+    An interface for Events that can send asynchronious notifications to multiple subscribed listeners.
 ---

 **Implements:** [INotifiable](../../run/inotifiable)

 ### Description

-The IEvent interface allows you to define events, which can send asynchronous notification to multiple subscribed listeners.
+The IEvent interface allows you to define events that can send asynchronous notification to multiple subscribed listeners.

 ### Instance methods